What Is the "Reasonable Expectation of Privacy"?

 A person's reasonable expectation of privacy can get a little trickier outside the home.
 Although someone may not have a right to seclusion when in the public view, the law can still protect people from being portrayed in a way that could be considered humiliating or from having their private details broadcast.
 Persons involved in accidents, or bystanders to accidents, would probably not be able to sue a newspaper or television station just for showing images of their likeness if the event is newsworthy or if it's in the public interest to know about it.
 For example, if a TV news crew filmed the passengers of an automobile accident being rescued, and that footage was broadcast on the evening news, the passengers probably couldn't sue the station for damages just because their images appeared in the news story.

 However, the passengers may be able to sue the station if it also broadcasts conversations between the accident victims and rescue personnel inside the ambulance, since the public doesn't have a legitimate interest in such information and the victim reasonably expect the conversations to be private.
 Similarly, privacy law can also protect someone from being shown in the media if her image isn't used in a way that informs on a matter of public interest and publication of the image would cause her considerable embarrassment, even if no personal information is disseminated.

 There is a lot of emotion tied up in privacy issues.
 A lawyer can help you examine the situation with a cool head, and armed with a knowledge of the local jurisdiction's laws.
-Contact a local attorney for a free initial case assessment to learn how they can help with your case.
+Contact a local defamation attorney to learn how they can help with your case.